 so many things already –

 the way the light shimmers at

 the avenue’s vanishing point,

 the smell of garbage in the sun.

 together – safe, pacified,

 interminable. —By Rebecca Faulkner

-Do you have a Quarantine Lesson you’d like to share with us?
+Do you have a pandemic-related lesson you’d like to share with us?
 We will be updating this post with your stories.
 Submit here.